Yegorich555/web-ui-pack/README.md

    - Every component has at least static `$defaults` (common options for current class) and personal `$options` (per each component).
 See details in [example](#popupelement)
    - `$options` are observed.
 So changing options affects on component immediately (every component has static `observedOptions` as set of watched options)
 2. **Usage**
-   - Since tree-shaking sometimes is not smart enough don't import from `web-ui-pack` directly.
-Instead use `web-ui-pack/path-to-element` or setup [sideEffects](https://webpack.js.org/guides/tree-shaking/#mark-the-file-as-side-effect-free) in package.json (for webpack)
+   - For webpack [sideEffects](https://webpack.js.org/guides/tree-shaking/#mark-the-file-as-side-effect-free) switched off (it's for optimization).
+But if you don't use webpack since tree-shaking sometimes is not smart enough don't import from `web-ui-pack` directly.
+Instead use `web-ui-pack/path-to-element`
    - Every component has a good JSDoc so go ahead and read details directly during the coding
    - Library compiled into ESNext.
 To avoid unexpected issues include this package into babel (use `exclude: /node_modules\/(?!(web-ui-pack)\/).*/` for babel-loader)
 3. **Limitations**